AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Designs/ProCoDa_VariableSetPointDescription.md

 ##Variables
-- *FlowRate*: This variable is the
+- *FlowRate*: This variable is the desired flow rate.
+In the subteam's reactor, this represents the fluidization velocity.
-- *TubingID*: This variable represents the ID associated with tubing being used, based on the diameter of the tubing
+- *TubingID*: This variable represents the ID associated with tubing being used, based on the diameter of the tubing.